bdrewery/zfstools/README.md

 #### Dataset setup

-Only datasets with the `zfstools:auto-snapshot` property set to `true` will be snapshotted.
+Only datasets with the `com.sun:auto-snapshot` property set to `true` will be snapshotted.

-    zfs set zfstools:auto-snapshot=true DATASET
+    zfs set com.sun:auto-snapshot=true DATASET

 ##### Overrides

 You can override a child dataset to use, or not use auto snapshotting by settings its flag with the given interval.

-    zfs set zfstools:auto-snapshot:weekly=false DATASET
+    zfs set com.sun:auto-snapshot:weekly=false DATASET